valohai/docs/source/faq.rst

        image: busybox
        command: ls -la /valohai/repository

-See :doc:`valoha.yaml documentation </valohai-yaml>` for more details.
+See :doc:`valohai.yaml documentation </valohai-yaml>` for more details.

 How can I define that my execution failed?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``command`` is considered to be successful if it returns errors code of 0, which is default for most programs
+The ``command`` is considered to be successful if it returns error code 0.
+This is the default
-and scripting languages.
-The platform will mark execution as crashed if any of the commands returns
-any other error code.
+convention for most programs and scripting languages.

+The platform will mark execution as crashed if any of the commands returns any other error code.

 The best approach to log what went wrong is to use stderr which is visible on the execution **Logs** tab.

 I want to pass commands in ``Rscript myscript.r arg1 arg2`` format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+That's not a question! :)

 You define how the parameters are passed in the ``parameters`` section in ``valohai.yaml``.